chapel-lang/chapel-blog/content/posts/10myths-part7/index.md

-"[how-to]({{<relref how-to>}})" articles on this blog, and a [repository of code examples and resources](https://github.com/chapel-lang/ChapelExamplesAndTeachingMaterials) stemming from our monthly "teaching Chapel" meet-up.
+"[how-to]({{<relref how-to>}})" articles on this blog, and a [repository of code examples and resources](https://github.com/chapel-lang/ChapelExamplesAndTeachingMaterials) stemming from our monthly meet-up about teaching Chapel.
 It seems the task of improving documentation is never done; and simultaneously, it is an activity that often feels difficult to prioritize or fund as compared to adding the next language feature or optimization.
 That